 Summary of the impact of Pupil Premium spending on Year 11 GCSE outcomes 2016-2017:

 The impact on educational achievement arising from Pupil Premium expenditure are the outcomes for disadvantaged students, as demonstrated in their achievement, attendance and reward data.

 2017 figures show that Year 11 disadvantaged pupils at Hillcrest achieved:

 - GCSE Ebacc percentage of 25% compared to 12% (disadvantaged pupils nationally 2016).
-The % of Hillcrest students in receipt of pupil premium funding achieving the English Baccalaureate is above the performance of other students nationally.
+The % of Hillcrest students in receipt of pupil premium funding achieving the English Baccalaureate is above the performance of other students nationally (20% in 2017).

-- GCSE Grade 4-9 in both English and mathematics percentage of 64% compared to 43% (disadvantaged pupils nationally 2016).
+- GCSE Grade 4-9 in both English and mathematics percentage of 64% compared to 63% (All students nationally 2017).

-- 17 Year 11 students did not achieved their GIR Rewards target based on attendance, punctuality, attitude to learning.
+- There was no difference in terms of attitude to learning shown in our GIR rewards data between disadvantaged students and non-disadvantaged students.
+17 Year 11 students did not achieved their GIR rewards target based on attendance, punctuality, attitude to learning.
 7 of which were students in receipt of pupil premium funding.

 - The transition onto further education, training or work is excellent with 100% of 2017 leavers starting KS5 courses or apprenticeships.

 Summary of impact of Pupil Premium spending on Year 7 to 10 in 2016 – 2017: